Flight School Next

 Affordability, Flexibility and Reliability

-No other training aircraft in the Army fleet provides the same level of affordability, flexibility and reliability and a seamless transition to advanced aircraft.
-In addition, the U.S. Army's Combat Training Centers (CTCs) employ the UH-72A as observer and controller and opposing force aircraft in support of their realistic combat and threat training scenarios for Joint and Combined Arms Forces.
-The Army rotates more than 140,000 soldiers annually through its Combat Training Centers.
+The U.S. Army's Combat Training Centers (CTCs) put more than 140,000 soldiers through realistic combat and threat training scenarios annually.
+These CTCs utilize the UH-72A as observer and controller and opposing force aircraft for Joint and Combined Arms Forces training.
+No other training aircraft in the Army fleet offers a similar affordability, flexibility, reliability, and seamless transition to advanced aircraft.
 The CTCs are located at the National Training Center, Fort Irwin, CA; the Joint Readiness Training Center at Fort Johnson, LA and the Joint Multinational Readiness Center at Hohenfels, Germany.

 Need More Information?Contact Us.